i0ji/p_semenova_next/README.md

 Add Yandex.Metrika script into build index.html.
 Automatisation to go.
 Next won`t build up with script errors.
 <b>v: 0.2.0 / d: 17.12.24<br></b>
-Scroll button customizing: change arrow type and add timeout to display, but refused to implement in prod.
+Scroll button customizing: change arrow type and add timeout to display, but refused to implement in prod.<br>
+Got an issue with SSR/Client render and build diffs; Solved it by adding a `window` type check

 <br>
 <br>